The good the bad and the ugly in a big win over Texas A&M Saturday night in the Cock-Pit

 THE UGLY

-Offensive coordinator Marcus Satterfield has drawn flack from fans for his offensive play calling this season, and the first half was especially sluggish for the Gamecocks on Saturday with just 98 yards of offense.
+First-half offense: Offensive coordinator Marcus Satterfield has drawn flack from fans for his offensive play calling this season, and the first half was especially sluggish for the Gamecocks on Saturday with just 98 yards of offense.
 Strangely, Lloyd got just three first-half carries, and all 17 of the Gamecocs points came in the game’s first three minutes in large part thanks to the Gamecocks special teams and defensive efforts.